sambit-giri/StoReS/README.md

 ## Package details

 The package provides methods for retrieving simulations of reionization and cosmic dawn.
+Full documentation can be found [here](https://stores.readthedocs.io/en/latest/).

 ## INSTALLATION